jbisetto/free-genai-bootcamp-2025/song-vocabulary/docs/mistral/architecture.md

 #### 2. Vocabulary Extraction Tool (`extract_vocab.py`)

-**Purpose**: Extracts Japanese vocabulary from song lyrics using the Mistral 7B model.
+**Purpose**: Extracts Japanese vocabulary from song lyrics using the Mistral 7B model, supporting both Japanese and English input lyrics.

 **Libraries Used**:
 - `ollama`: Client for interacting with the local Ollama instance